ajflexxx/bmad-method-guide/14-bmad-workflows-reference.md

 ### Sequence Array

-The `sequence` array defines the ordered execution of workflow steps.
+The `sequence` array defines the ordered manual execution of workflow steps.

 **Purpose**: Orchestrates the complete process flow with agents, artifacts, and logic